dnpoch/senthryX/README.md

 ## Description

-A username-IP based whitelist system server-side mod for offline mode servers that enforces access control based on both username and IP address.
+A username-IP based whitelist system server-side mod that enforces access control based on both username and IP address.

 ### Features